History Museum on the Square

 This tour is presented in partnership with the Commercial Club of Springfield, MO.

-Route 66 Bus Tours – Get on the Mother Road!
+Route 66 Bus Tour – Get on the Mother Road!

 Tour Dates: